 b.
 Appoint chairpersons to handle the events of the Festival.

 c.
 Approve all activities that are promoted as being part of the Festival.

 d.
 Approve the final schedule of the Festival.

 e.
 Sponsor or authorize special events and contests.

 f.
-Approve the organization or group of persons who will operate the food and children’s activities ticket booths and their rate of pay, if the booth operation is a responsibility of the Festival Committee.
+Approve the organization or group of persons who will operate the food and ticket booths and their rate of pay, if the booth operation is a responsibility of the Festival Committee.

 g.
 Appoint a Nominating Committee.

 Section 7.
 The Nominating Committee shall be appointed by the Board of Directors, and shall consist of a Chair and at least two additional members.
 The Nominating Committee shall be appointed at least 3 months before the Annual membership meeting, typically at the post-Festival coordination meeting.
-The Nominating Committee shall be responsible for nominating at least one candidate each for president, vice-president, secretary, treasurer, and at least three candidates for at-large officers.
+The Nominating Committee shall be responsible for nominating at least one candidate each for president, vice-president, secretary, treasurer, and a minimum of 3 and maximum of 5 candidates for at-large officers.
 The Nominating Committee shall also be responsible for nominating at least one candidate for the Auditing Committee.
+If the Board of Directors has acquired a CPA to assist and review with the financial records, this person will serve as the Auditing Committee.
 The Nominating Committee shall not nominate any person for a position if they have served in that position for the previous three years.
 However, that person will be eligible to be nominated for that position from the floor at the Annual membership meeting.
 The Chair of the Nominating Committee shall run the election at the Annual membership meeting.
 Members of the Nominating Committee are eligible to be nominated for any position, either by the Nominating Committee, or from the floor.